inspmoore/rnw_boilerplate_nav/README.md

-# React Native Web Boilerplate 🥘
+# React Native Web Boilerplate 🥘 with navigation 🗺

 A small and simple boilerplate for lazy people to create a universal Web/Native React app.
 How is that possible?
 By code sharing between both of those worlds.
 The most crucial element of this puzzle is a brilliant [React Native Web](https://github.com/necolas/react-native-web) library by [Nicolas Gallagher](http://nicolasgallagher.com).

 This boilerplate will save you the hassle of configuring it by your own.
 Like I said.
 Lazy bones.

-> There's also version with app navigation built in.
-Check it out here [Link do drugiego boilerplateu]!
+> There's also version without app navigation built in.
+[Check it out here.](https://github.com/inspmoore/rnw_boilerplate_nav)

 ## Installing 🔩